kgateway-dev/kgateway/docs/content/guides/security/auth/jwt/access_control/access_control_examples.md

     - [Virtual Service](#virtual-service-list)

 ## Setup
-See the [JWT and Access Control]({{% versioned_link_path fromRoot="/guides/security/auth/jwt/access_control/" %}}) guide for setup steps.
+Before you begin, set up basic JWT authorization and configure a Virtual Service to verify JWTs by following the steps in JWT and Access Control]({{% versioned_link_path fromRoot="/guides/security/auth/jwt/access_control/" %}}).

-## Matching Against Nested JWT Claims
+## Matching against nested JWT claims

-Matching is supported for top-level claims of the JWT and for nested claims, or claims that are children of top-level claims.
+By default, matching is supported for only top-level claims of the JWT.
-To enable matching against nested claims, you must first specify a `nestedClaimDelimiter`, such as `.`, in a [Policy]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/rbac/rbac.proto.sk/#policy" %}}) and specify the claim name as a path, such as `parent.child.foo`, in the `claims` field of the [JWTPrincipal]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/rbac/rbac.proto.sk/#jwtprincipal" %}}).
+To additionally enable matching against nested claims, or claims that are children of top-level claims, you must specify a `nestedClaimDelimiter`, such as `.`, in the RBAC [policy]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/rbac/rbac.proto.sk/#policy" %}}), and specify the claim name as a path, such as `parent.child.foo`, in the `claims` field of the [JWTPrincipal]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/rbac/rbac.proto.sk/#jwtprincipal" %}}).

 ### Sample JWT (nested claims)

-Suppose you had a JWT with the following claims:
+Consider an example JWT with the following claims:

 ```json
 {